biobakery/MetaPhlAn/README.md

 # Add the information of the new marker as the other markers
 db['markers'][NEW_MARKER_NAME] = {
-                                   'clade': the clade that the marker belongs to, 'ext': {the name of the external genome 1 where the marker appears, the name of the external genome 3 where the marker appears, },
+                                   'clade': the clade that the marker belongs to, 'ext': {the name of the first external genome where the marker appears, the name of the second external genome where the marker appears, },
                                    'len': length of the marker,
                                    'score': score of the marker,